x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/exchange-auditing-reports.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 2b3e1529-1677-4564-be0b-ce22757ddc0d
-description: "Use audit logging to troubleshoot configuration issues by tracking specific changes made by administrators and to help you meet regulatory, compliance, and litigation requirements.
-Microsoft Exchange provides two types of audit logging:"
+description: "Use audit logging to troubleshoot configuration issues by tracking specific changes made by administrators and to help you meet regulatory, compliance, and litigation requirements."
 ---

 # Exchange auditing reports

 Use audit logging to troubleshoot configuration issues by tracking specific changes made by administrators and to help you meet regulatory, compliance, and litigation requirements.
-Microsoft Exchange provides two types of audit logging:
+Exchange Online provides two types of audit logging:

-- Administrator audit logging records any action, based on an Exchange Management Shell cmdlet, performed by an administrator.
+- Administrator audit logging records any action, based on an Exchange Online PowerShell cmdlet, performed by an administrator.
 This can help you troubleshoot configuration issues or identify the cause of security-related or compliance-related problems.
 In Exchange Online, actions performed by Microsoft administrators and delegated administrators, are also recorded.

 - Mailbox audit logging records when a mailbox is accessed by an administrator, a delegated user, or the person who owns the mailbox.
 This can help you determine who has accessed a mailbox and what they've done.